-- The fee schedule is displayed in the foyer of the service.
+- You will be required to confirm your child's attendance bookings through your MyGov account.
+After a parent has confirmed the enrolment the centre will liaise with the parent to agreed days and session times.
+The parent will be sent a Complying Written Arrangement (CWA) via email from our software provider the Rebourne Group for confirmation.
+Parents who do not have email can sign a paper copy of the form. - The fee schedule is displayed in the foyer of the service.
 This shows the fees before the Child Care Subsidy is calculated.
-Each family pays different fees according to the percentage of maximum rebate (CCS%) allocated by the Government. - The fee for casual care is charged at a higher rate than fees for permanent days booked. - There is a refundable bond of \$50.00 per child for a permanent booking. - The Registration Fee of \$20.00 per family is paid once only, and includes the use of all Kate's Place services.
-The registration fee is Not Refundable. - If a child is not collected from the service by closing time, a late fee will apply at the rate of \$10.00 per 5 minutes or part 5 minutes per child. - A penalty fee of \$20/school may be added to fees if nuisance trips are occasioned due to the failure of parents/carers to advise the service that the child does not need to be collected. - The Child Care Benefit (CCS) applies as our services are registered with the National Childcare Accreditation Council. - Fees for permanent places are paid through the debit facility. - This service does not provide breakfast.
+Each family pays different fees according to the percentage of maximum rebate (CCS%) allocated by the Government. - The fee for casual care is charged at a higher rate than fees for permanent days booked. - If a child is not collected from the service by closing time, a late fee will apply at the rate of \$10.00 per 5 minutes or part 5 minutes per child. - A penalty fee of \$20/school may be added to fees if nuisance trips are occasioned due to the failure of parents/carers to advise the service that the child does not need to be collected. - The Child Care Subsidy (CCS) applies as our services are registered with the National Childcare Accreditation Council. - Fees for permanent places are paid through the debit facility. - This service does not provide breakfast.
 Staff are particularly busy when parents are arriving with children and supervising breakfast should not be added to their duties.
 Breakfast should be consumed by the child at home.
 However, parents who due to their work commitments must drop their children (2 years+) off before 7am may request milk, cereal and/or a sandwich.
 In any other circumstance there will be a charge per child per day.